Aerojet Rocketdyne eyes growth in 2016, cites record backlog

-WASHINGTON, Jan 12 (Reuters) - Aerojet Rocketdyne Holdings Inc expects to boost revenues in 2016 after reaching a record backlog of $3 billion in 2015, and buoyed by continued demand for the company’s missile motors, the company’s chief executive said Tuesday.
+WASHINGTON (Reuters) - Aerojet Rocketdyne Holdings Inc (AJRD.N) expects to boost revenues in 2016 after reaching a record backlog of $3 billion in 2015, and buoyed by continued demand for the company’s missile motors, the company’s chief executive said Tuesday.

 “The defense business is extremely healthy and we have a large market share in this sector, the financials are very strong, and we see growth year over year,” Chief Executive Eileen Drake told an event hosted by the Washington Space Business Roundtable.

-Drake said the company was doing well despite what she described as ”some “hiccups” in 2015, including a surprise decision by United Launch Alliance, a joint venture of Lockheed Martin Corp and Boeing Co, to switch to solid rocket boosters made by Orbital ATK after 2018.
+Drake said the company was doing well despite what she described as ”some “hiccups” in 2015, including a surprise decision by United Launch Alliance, a joint venture of Lockheed Martin Corp (LMT.N) and Boeing Co (BA.N), to switch to solid rocket boosters made by Orbital ATK (OA.N) after 2018.

 Aerojet also agreed to pay Orbital ATK $50 million to settle a dispute stemming from a rocket launch accident last year that destroyed a load of cargo bound for the International Space Station.